Howie Rose

-Howard Jeffrey Rose (born February 13, 1954) is an American sportscaster.
-He is a radio broadcaster for the New York Mets on WHSQ.
-Previously, Rose called play-by-play for the New York Rangers and New York Islanders.
+Howard Jeffrey Rose (born February 13, 1954) is an American retired sportscaster who was a broadcaster for the New York Mets, New York Rangers and New York Islanders.
+He was a Mets broadcaster from 1987-2026.

 Early life

 Rose was born in the New York City borough of Brooklyn to a Jewish family.
 Rose's father, an avid New York Yankees fan, encouraged his baseball fandom.
 When the New York Mets moved into Shea Stadium in 1964, Rose became a regular attendee at games.
 He attended PS 205Q (The Alexander Graham Bell School), Benjamin N. Cardozo High School in Bayside, Queens, and graduated from Queens College in 1977.
-He lives in Woodbury on Long Island with his wife and two daughters.

 Career

-Rose started his career doing sports updates on New York City-based Sports Phone, a telephone dial-in service, during the mid-1970s, which led to sports updates on news radio station WCBS-AM through the early 1980s.
+Rose started his career doing sports updates on New York City-based Sports Phone, a telephone dial-in service, in 1975, which led to sports updates on news radio station WCBS-AM through the early 1980s.
+He was the original prime-time radio host on WFAN when the station went all-sports in 1987, hosting the program until 1995.